Introduction to SQL Commands

-- LIMIT: The LIMIT clause will help you specify the maximum number of rows which are allowed in the result set.
+1. LIMIT: The LIMIT clause will help you specify the maximum number of rows that are allowed in the result set.

-- OUTER JOIN: This is the join function which comes into play when all the fields of both the tables are required based on some common input column condition.
-If the join condition is not met, then a NULL value will be filled in the right side of the column.
+2. OUTER JOIN: This is the join function that comes into play when all the fields of both tables are required based on some common input column condition.
+If the join condition is not met, then a NULL value will be filled on the right side of the column.

 Tips and Tricks to use SQL Commands

-Whenever you are using SQL commands, spend more time in analyzing the table than querying and executing it.
+Whenever you are using SQL commands, spend more time analyzing the table than querying and executing it.
 Make use of simpler and less complex queries with minimum use of dynamic SQL.
-Also, prefer to use table alias for better readability.
+Also, we prefer to use a table alias for better readability.